tidyverse/tidyverse.org/content/blog/cran-checks-compiled-code/index.md

 Notice that the return value of `sprintf()` and `snprintf()` are slightly different. `sprintf()` returns the total number of characters written (excluding the null-terminator), while `snprintf()` returns the length of the formatted string, whether or not it has been truncated to match `size`.

-It is a bit trickier if the destination is not a static buffer, so you must set a maximum `size` that you think is reasonable:
+It is a bit trickier if the destination is not a static buffer, so you'll have to determine the maximum `size` by carefully thinking about the code:

 <div class="highlight">